diffblue/gitlab/doc/user/project/settings/index.md

 If you're an instance administrator, you can administer all project topics from the [Admin Area's Topics page](../../admin_area/index.md#administering-topics).

+NOTE:
+The assigned topics are visible only to users with access to the project, but everyone can see which topics exist on the GitLab instance.
+Do not include sensitive information in the name of a topic.

 ## Add a compliance framework to a project **(PREMIUM)**

 You can